cto234/Photo-Folder-cto234/README.md

 * (2 points) Tailwind as a CSS library
   * See above, I'd like to explore options for creating aesthetically pleasing sites using external frameworks
 * (3 points) Client-side form validation
   * My project will rely on forms for users to upload their images.
-I'd like to validate that the tings they are uploading will work properly when rendered.
+I'd like to validate that the things they are uploading will work properly when rendered.
 * (3 points) Use vite or webpack to automate Sass
   * This should make my code more concise by bundling assets like images and scripts.